barryclark/jekyll-now/_posts/2019-10-25-cloud-native-past-present-and-future-accenture-technology-workshop.md

   - "2019"
 ---

-* The success of cloud native is changing the norms and expectations to be open source by default.
+* The success of cloud native is changing expectations.
+Now open source is the default.

 * Kubernetes is fast becoming the defacto standard and innovation is moving to topics like service mesh.